A JWST investigation into the bar fraction at redshifts 1 < z < 3: Abstract

 \section{Abstract}

-The presence of a stellar bar in a disc galaxy indicates that the galaxy hosts a dynamically settled disc and that bar-driven processes are taking place in shaping the evolution of the galaxy.
+The presence of a stellar bar in a disc galaxy indicates that the galaxy hosts in its main part a dynamically settled disc and that bar-driven processes are taking place in shaping its evolution.
 Studying the cosmic evolution of the bar fraction in disc galaxies is therefore essential to understand galaxy evolution in general.
 Previous studies have found, using the Hubble Space Telescope (HST), that the bar fraction significantly declines from the local Universe to redshifts near one.
-Using the first four pointings from the James Webb Space Telescope (JWST) Cosmic Evolution Early Release Science Survey (CEERS) and the initial public observations for the Public Release Imaging for Extragalactic Research (PRIMER), we extend the studies on the bar fraction in disc galaxies to redshifts $1 \leq z \leq 3$, i.e., for the first time beyond redshift two.
+Using the first four pointings from the James Webb Space Telescope (JWST) Cosmic Evolution Early Release Science Survey (CEERS) and the initial public observations for the Public Release Imaging for Extragalactic Research (PRIMER), we extend the studies of the bar fraction in disc galaxies to redshifts $1 \leq z \leq 3$, i.e., for the first time beyond redshift two.
 We only use galaxies that are also present in the Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey (CANDELS) on the Extended Groth Strip (EGS) and Ultra Deep Survey (UDS) HST observations.
-An optimised sample of 768 close-to-face-on galaxies is visually classified to find the fraction of bars in disc galaxies in two redshift bins: $1 \leq z \leq 2$ and $2 < z \leq 3$.
-The bar fraction decreases from $\sim 18.9^{+ 9.7}_{- 9.4}$ per cent to $\sim 6.6^{+ 7.1}_{- 5.9}$ per cent (from the lower to the higher redshift bin), but is $\sim 3 - 4$ times greater than the bar fraction found in previous studies using bluer HST filters.
-Our results show that bar-driven evolution commences at early cosmic times and that dynamically settled discs are already present at a lookback time of $\sim 11$ Gyrs.
+An optimised sample of 368 close-to-face-on galaxies is visually classified to find the fraction of bars in disc galaxies in two redshift bins: $1 \leq z \leq 2$ and $2 < z \leq 3$.
+The bar fraction decreases from $\approx 17.8^{+ 5.1}_{- 4.8}$ per cent to $\approx 13.8^{+ 6.5}_{- 5.8}$ per cent (from the lower to the higher redshift bin), but is about twice the bar fraction found using bluer HST filters.
+Our results show that bar-driven evolution might commence at early cosmic times and that dynamically settled discs are already present at a lookback time of $\sim 11$ Gyrs.